Two Questions To Unlock Business Growth In Minutes

 What return on investment (ROI) will your marketing need to achieve?

 How will delivering on marketing campaigns affect your timeline for growth?

-You can see the level of detail I go to in these prompts.
-They will start to challenge, affect and shape your answer to ‘what will growth look like’.
+You can see the level of detail I want to ask my clients in these prompts.
+By using these prompts you will hopefully challenge, affect and shape your answers to ‘what will growth look like’ for you.

 Remember, it’s important to go as deep and as detailed as we can when planning for growth.
 The information you gather at this level will then inform what your growth strategy needs to be.